RedMadRobot/gradle-infrastructure/README.md

     - `detektDiff` - Runs Detekt only on changed files (see [Enable Detekt checks only on changed files](#enable-detekt-checks-only-on-changed-files))

 > :warning: `detekt*` tasks are incompatible with [**type resolution**][type-resolution].
-> Some configured rules will not work
+> This means some configured rules will not work.
-> Please check the rules that use type resolution on the [detekt page](https://detekt.github.io/detekt/) under *Rule Sets*.
+> Please check the rules that use type resolution on the [detekt page][detekt] under *Rule Sets* section.

 ## Android Plugins